HKMU13621/381project-37/README.md

 ## File and Folder Structure

 ### `server.js`
-The main entry point of the application, is responsible for the following:
+The main entry point of the application, responsible for the following:
 - Managing routes and handling API requests.
 - Returning JSON-formatted data objects based on user input.
 - Integrating core application logic to route API requests to the correct handling functions and provide appropriate data responses.